akotulu/nikon900arduino-motorizer/README.md

 04. Stars are magnetic rings, 'Nikon P900 stars'
 05. Setting sun shrinks and distances itself from viewer
 06. Boats disappear behind the horizon just to be seen again using binoculars
-07. Moon light temperature is few degrees colder in the shade
+07. Moonlight temperature is few degrees colder than in the shade
 08. Water spins direction it was poured in, still water conforms to nearest path
 09. Project White Alice used firmament above to bounce radio waves
 10. All satellite dishes are pointing to nearest tower